-The field ORATE is a bit field located at address 0x1C [23:20].
+The field ORATE is a bit field located at address 0x1C[23:20].
 This bit field is part of the location ANG.

 Reduces the output rate by averaging samples.
-2^{ORATE} samples are averaged.
-ORATE values greater than 12 are reduced to 12 in the logic, meaning that up to 4096 samples = 4 ms can be selected as the averaging time.
+2^{ORATE} samples will be averaged.
+ORATE values above 12 are reduced to 12 in the logic, meaning that up to 4096 samples = 4 ms can be selected as averaging time.